 What I own and love: Rubbermaid Oven Thermometer

-What I own and love: OXO Good Grip Food Scale
+What I own and love: OXO Good Grips Stainless Steel Food Scale

-Hi, have we met?
+This is most definitely in the top 3 of my very best baking tools list.
+A small kitchen scale is, by far, the most used tool in my kitchen.
+I recommend it to every single baker.
 You know I’m a stickler for weighing ingredients!
 That’s why I list my baking recipes in cup and gram measurements.
-And because I have readers overseas (hi everyone over there!) who measure everything this way.
 Why do we measure this way?
 Because a gram is always a gram.
 An ounce is always an ounce.
 A cup is NOT always a cup.
-In baking, precision is everything and that slight mis-measure could spell baking disaster.
-I own a small kitchen scale and it is, by far, the most used tool in my kitchen.
-I recommend it to every single baker.
+Baking is a science, so precision is key; and that slight mis-measure could spell baking disaster.

 4. SILICONE BAKING MATS

-What I own and love: Silpat Silicone Baking Mat
+What I own and love: Silpat Premium Nonstick Silicone Baking Mats

 5. COOKIE SCOOPS

-What I own and love: OXO Cookie Scoops
+What I own and love: OXO Good Grips Cookie Scoops

 7. COOLING RACKS

-What I own and love: Baker’s Secret Cooling Racks
+What I own and love: Wilton Perfect Results Cooling Rack and Ultra Cuisine Wire Cooling Racks

 8. ROLLING PIN

-What I own and love: Ekco Wood Rolling Pin
+What I own and love: Wood Rolling Pin and French Kitchen Marble Rolling Pin

 9. BAKING PANS